jbcorreia/currency-converter-demo/README.md

 Using:
  - Retrofit2 for the Api
  - ViewModel/LiveData using the [Architecture Components](https://developer.android.com/topic/libraries/architecture/viewmodel.html)
- - RecyclerView with DiffUtil, LIFO and Payloads for smooth UI updates with always the latest data
+ - RecyclerView with DiffUtil, LIFO, Payloads and Coroutines for smooth UI updates with always the latest data
+ - Coroutines

 ---
 <p align="center">